What is 10DLC?

 A Campaign Service Provider denotes an organization who has access to TCR’s portal and APIs to manage one or more 10DLC brands (and associated campaigns) on behalf of their customers or for themselves.
 SignalWire is a CSP, but we also work with customers who are their own CSP and use SignalWire as their connectivity partner.

 A Direct Connect Aggregator connects to the MNOs and transmits SMS and MMS messages on behalf of its customers.

-In years gone by, Direct Inward Dial was a service that enabled a phone company to deliver a block of telephone numbers to a subscriber’s phone system (PBX) without requiring a separate physical line for each number.
+In years past, Direct Inward Dial was a service which enabled a phone company to deliver a block of telephone numbers to a subscriber’s phone system (PBX) without requiring a separate physical line for each number.
 The term “DID” is still used today as shorthand for a telephone number.

-A Mobile Station Integrated Services Digital Network, or MSISDN, is a way of identifying a unique mobile subscriber.
+A Mobile Station Integrated Services Digital Network is a way of identifying a unique mobile subscriber.
 In practical terms, an MSISDN is a telephone number formatted to the E.164 standard, so our earlier 10DLC example 2125552368 becomes +12125552368.